Cheetah

 How Cheetah works

-The Cheetah kitchen extraction system consists of a number of intelligent modules which are interconnected by a data communications network.
+The Cheetah kitchen ventilation system consists of a number of intelligent modules which are interconnected by a data communications network.
 A typical configuration is shown above.

 The standard modules are: